Skip to main content

 This policy aims to provide greater transparency and guidance to authors, readers, reviewers, editors in relation to generative AI and AI-assisted technologies.
 Elsevier will monitor this development and will adjust or refine this policy when appropriate.
 Please note the policy only refers to the writing process, and not to the use of AI tools to analyze and draw insights from data as part of the research process.

-Where authors use AI and AI-assisted technologies in the writing process, these technologies should only be used to improve readability and language of the work and not to replace key authoring tasks such as producing scientific, pedagogic, or medical insights, drawing scientific conclusions, or providing clinical recommendations.
+Where authors use generative AI and AI-assisted technologies in the writing process, these technologies should only be used to improve readability and language of the work and not to replace key authoring tasks such as producing scientific, pedagogic, or medical insights, drawing scientific conclusions, or providing clinical recommendations.
 Applying the technology should be done with human oversight and control and all work should be reviewed and edited carefully, because AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.
 The authors are ultimately responsible and accountable for the contents of the work.

-Authors should not list AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.
+Authors should not list generative AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.
 Authorship implies responsibilities and tasks that can only be attributed to and performed by humans.
 Each (co-) author is accountable for ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved and authorship requires the ability to approve the final version of the work and agree to its submission.
 Authors are also responsible for ensuring that the work is original, that the stated authors qualify for authorship, and the work does not infringe third party rights, and should familiarize themselves with Elsevier’s Publishing Ethics policy before they submit.

 The use of generative AI and AI-assisted tools in figures, images and artwork